 - You control your schedule.

 - You set the tone of your day.

 - It gives you more time for yourself.

 There are days when I don’t want to be productive and I want to sleep in.
 Some days I wake up tired but I still make sure to follow my morning routine.

-Especially now during quarantine, being home for too long can take a toll on yourself.
+Especially now, being home for too long can take a toll on yourself.
 More reason to drag yourself and create a productive morning routine.

 Table of Contents

 - How to create a productive morning routine